Quantum information with quantum-like bits: Quantum-like gates

-To connect the usual definition of gates acting on an abstract Hilbert space to our QL formalism, it is convenient to introduce a map $U_{\mr{cb}}$ transforming the emergent eigenvectors onto the standard factorized computational basis.
-This map is defined by
+To connect the usual definition of gates acting on an abstract Hilbert space to our QL formalism, it is convenient to introduce a map $U_{\mr{cb}}$ transforming the emergent eigenvectors onto the standard computational basis.
+Given that all elementary subrgaphs in our resources [\cref{eq:R,eq:R_NQL}] are regular, this map can be expressed analytically by

 where